laksiri-kingslake/uv-guide/README.md

 # run the script in an isolated virtual environment
 uv run example.py
+uv run python main.py      # note that `uv run python example.py` may give an error as it doesn't support inline dependencies

 # remove a dependency from a script
 uv remove --script example.py requests